FIRST POST ON KYUNG BOK PALACE [HERE]

-- Meats are not tasty (except chicken only because it is the thigh and tastes juicy)
+- Meats are not tasty (except only the chicken because it is the thigh cut and tastes juicy)

 - Food takes too long to come out (even if restaurant is not busy) and may not taste good enough for round two

-- Service is odd.. a bit rude, careless and only understandable if you have been here
+- Service is odd.. a bit rude, careless and only understandable for those who have been here

 - First post on Kyung Bok Palace [here]